 A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

-We help First Generation College Graduates find successful careers as attorneys in private practices and judicial clerkships.
-Only 22% of law school students are first-gen students.
-However, this group of students is often overlooked in law school.
-Statistically, first-gen law students lack the connections and resources to achieve higher socio-economic legal careers like Big Law positions and federal clerkships.
-The mission of the FGCG club is to help bridge this gap for first-gen law students at UO Law.
+The mission of the First Generation College Grads (FGCG) is to first generation college Oregon Law School students find successful careers as attorneys.
+Only 22% of law school students are first generation students.
+Statistically, first generation law students lack the connections and resources to achieve higher socio-economic legal careers like Big Law positions and federal clerkships.
+FGCG is here to support first generation students on their journey.

 Affinity Organization Coalition